remotesynth/certifiedfreshevents/content/events.md

 draft: false
 ---

-We're adding new meetups, trainings and events all the time.
-[Subscribe](/subscribe/) to our mailing list to be notified whenever we add a new event.
+We're adding new virtual meetups, online trainings and other events all the time.
+Be sure to [subscribe](/subscribe/) to our mailing list to be notified about everything we are planning.

 {{< upcoming-events >}}